iansampson/AppAttest/README.md

 let attestation = ...

 // If this is not the first assertion for this instance
-// of this app (i.e. for this unique key ID),
+// of the app (i.e. for this unique key ID),
 // retrieve the previous AssertionResult.
 Otherwise,
 // use nil for this value.
 let previousAssertion = ...